simonambridge/RTFAP2/README.md

 # RTFAP - Real-time Fraud Analysis Platform

 ##Use Case
 A large bank wants to monitor its customer creditcard transactions to detect and deter fraud attempts.
-They want the ability to search and group transactions by merchant, credit card provider, amounts values.
-This is subject to change.
+They want the ability to search and group transactions by credit card, period, merchant, credit card provider, amounts, status etc.

 The client wants a REST API to return: